Introduction

 Cons:

-Exploring these different types can help you choose the right PVC trim for your project based on functionality, aesthetics, and ease of installation.
+By examining these various types, you can select the most suitable PVC trim for your project, considering factors such as functionality, aesthetics, and ease of installation.

 Step 1: Preparing the PVC Trim Surface